Theresa May promised to deliver a Brexit -- but here is why we shouldn't be so sure

 “I don’t think it’s possible to say that there is an absolute deadline [for Article 50 to be invoked].
 What is important is that we do this on the right time scale and we do it to get the right deal for the UK.

-Given that the Article 50 process lasts two years — and can be extended if deemed necessary — it looks as if Britain won’t actually leave the EU until at least 2019.
-Leavers, however, will probably have to wait even longer.
+Given that the Article 50 process lasts two years — and can be extended if necessary — it looks like Britain won’t actually leave the EU until at least 2019 .
+But, Leavers will probably have to wait even longer.

-One reason for this is that crucial elections will take place in France and Germany next summer.
-With both countries being key players in the EU, it would be wise for May to wait until this electoral cycle is over so that she won’t have to struggle to negotiate with leaders whose minds will be elsewhere.
+One reason for this is that crucial elections will take place in France and Germany in the summer of 2017.
+Given that both are key players in the EU, it would be wise for May to wait until this electoral cycle is over so that she won’t have to struggle to negotiate with leaders whose minds will obviously be elsewhere.

 Another is that it is extremely unlikely that the UK will be able to establish its negotiating position in just a few months.
-Business Insider spoke with constitutional expert Peter Catterall last month, and he predicted that Article 50 probably wouldn’t be triggered until 2018 because the government would require this length of time to clarify which deals it could reach with other countries.
+Business Insider spoke to constitutional expert Peter Catterall last month, who predicted that Article 50 probably won’t be triggered until 2018 because the government will require this length of time to clarify what deals it can reach with other countries.

-May seemed to echo this when she said the UK must secure the “right deal” before it activates Article 50.
-With this in mind, she may not lead the country out of the 28-nation bloc until 2020 or beyond.
+May seemed to echo this when she claimed that the UK must secure the “right deal” before it activates Article 50.
+With this in mind, she might not lead the country out of the 28-nation bloc until 2020 or beyond.

 You can see May discuss Article 50 in the clip below.